ExodusMovement/haraka/README.md

 type Behavior = {
   config?: DefaultConfig,
-  clearStyleProps?: bool, // removes all default style props on mount and utilizes whatever in `styleProps` only disabled?: bool, // allow disabling the behavior interactivity through pointerEvents = none state?: State[], // default value is [{}, {}], [{}] can be used for a static behavior nativeDriver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom native driver driver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom driver
+  clearStyleProps?: bool, // removes all default style props on mount and utilizes whatever in `styleProps` only disabled?: bool, // allows disabling the behavior interactivity through pointerEvents = none state?: State[], // default value is [{}, {}], [{}] can be used for a static behavior nativeDriver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom native driver driver?: AnimatedValue, // default = new Animated.Value(0), you can use a custom driver